mui/mui-x/docs/data/data-grid/row-spanning/row-spanning.md

 <p class="description">Span cells across several rows.</p>

-Each cell takes up the height of one row.
+By default, each cell in a Data Grid takes up the height of one row.
-Row spanning lets you change this default behavior, so cells can span multiple rows.
-This is very close to the "row spanning" in an HTML `<table>`.
+The row spanning feature makes it possible for a cell to fill multiple rows in a single column.

 To enable, pass the `unstable_rowSpanning` prop to the Data Grid.
 The Data Grid will automatically merge consecutive cells with the repeating values in the same column.